 The Hybrid Remote Emergency Medical Technician (H-REMT) course is for self-directed and self-motivated individuals seeking an EMT certification with a high likelihood of working professionally in remote areas worldwide.
 The course is also recommended for individual adventurers and outdoor-industry professionals looking for a higher level of medical certification, ideally with previous experience in a virtual classroom environment.
 This hands-on, intensive training course educates students in a wide range of skills and real-world scenarios.

 The H-REMT meets and exceeds wilderness medical standards by covering all Wilderness EMT (WEMT) curriculum, while also incorporating select higher-level capabilities.
 This hands-on, intensive training course educates students in a wide range of skills and real-world scenarios.
-Students receive the EMT certification through the National Registry of EMT’s, and the U.S. Coast Guard’s Medical Care Person in Charge (MCPIC) Certification.
+Students receive the EMT certification through the National Registry of EMT’s, and the U.S. Coast Guard’s Medical Care Person in Charge (MCPIC) certificate of course completion.

 By combining NREMT education with the MCPIC and H-Remote EMT curriculum, the H-REMT enables successful students to work as an EMT in a wide variety of environments.
 The H-REMT curriculum educates students on high-level medical skills and topics that include advanced wound closure (suturing and stapling), foley catheterization, antibiotic therapy, IV administration, sick call and primary care, pediatrics, geriatrics, and childbirth.